 Baby Boomers and elders are the fastest growing segment of the population in the USA.

-Next training is over 2 weekends.
+Next training is over an extended weekend.

 That there are special needs for this group is an understatement.
 The baby boomer generation is now advancing in age just as the delivery of health care in the U.S. is changing.
 Self-care and personal responsibility will become a greater focus in the future.
 Seniors in the future will be seeking methods to stay healthy and productive, whether they are dealing with cognitive changes or bodily restrictions.

 In this Baby Boomer and Beyond yoga teacher training you will learn:

 - The aging body: anatomy, physiology, and movement